vmware-archive/salty-vagrant/README.rst

     Boolean whether or not you want to use a remote master.
 If set to false, make sure your minion config file has ``file_client: local`` set.

+salt_install_type : "stable" : "daily" : "git"
+    Whether to install from a distribution's stable package manager, a daily ppa, or git treeish.

+salt_install_args : ""
+    When performing a git install, you can specify a branch, tag, or any treeish.

 salt_file_root_path : "salt/roots/salt"
     String path to your salt state tree.
 Only useful with ``master=false``.